connorkasarda/language-model-gym/README.md

 This section lays out the order of operations involved in generating LLMs.
 Each operation is represented by a module or folder found in the root level directory.

+1. Parsing
-1. Tokenization
+2. Tokenization
-2. Alignment
+3. Alignment
-3. Embedding
+4. Embedding
-4. *more to come...*
+5. *more to come...*

 ## License 📜